vaibhavpandeyvpz/katora-java/README.md

 ## Installation

-The package is build using [Github Actions](https://github.com/features/actions) and published to [Github Packages](https://github.com/features/packages).
+The package is built using [Github Actions](https://github.com/features/actions) and published to [Github Packages](https://github.com/features/packages).
 As of right now (Feb, 2020), its not pretty straight-forward to use packages from [Github Packages](https://github.com/features/packages) so I will state required steps below.

 In your project's `build.gradle` file, include below repository: